DataDog/documentation/content/en/tracing/error_tracking/_index.md

 {{< img src="tracing/error_tracking/flamegraph_with_errors.png" alt="Flamegraph with errors"  >}}

-Error Tracking computes a fingerprint for each individual error span it processes using the error type, the error message as well as the different frames forming the stack trace.
-Errors with the same fingerprint are grouped together and belong to the same issue.
+Error Tracking computes a fingerprint for each error span it processes using the error type, the error message, and the frames that form the stack trace.
+Errors with the same fingerprint are grouped together and belong to the same _issue_.

 <div class="alert alert-info">Error Tracking is available for all the different languages supported by APM and does not require using a different SDK.</div>